 - Worried friends and family will give up on inviting you out because you often have to cancel

 - Sad that you can’t do the same kinds of things that others can

 - Anxious about going out in case you have symptoms or even a potentially life-threatening asthma attack

 - Isolated if you can’t manage to see friends and family very often

 - That it’s too much of an effort to go out, even on a good day.

 Although you may need to stay in when you’re having lots of symptoms or if you’ve recently had an asthma attack, having severe asthma doesn’t have to mean missing out on social events altogether.
 Putting some easy steps in place can help you make the most of good days so you can enjoy time with friends and family.

 Look after your asthma

-People with severe asthma tell us they often find it hard to relax and enjoy social occasions because they worry about having symptoms and don’t want to be a burden on others.
+People with severe asthma tell us they often find it hard to relax and enjoy social occasions because they worry about having symptoms, or feel embarrassed about using their inhalers in public, and don’t want to be a burden on others.
 If you feel this way, you may start to avoid going out altogether and should think about speaking to your healthcare professional about how asthma is limiting your life.